-The ATP Program Director is charged with handling all issues associated with progression, retention, probation, and dismissal of ATS.
-This is further explained in the UMU ATP disciplinary policy found on page 34 in the UMU ATP Handbook.
-The ATP PD, Faculty, and Staff will also serve as a source to help guide and direct the program towards fulfillment of its mission and goals.
+The ATP PD is charged with handling all issues associated with progression, retention, probation, and dismissal of ATSs.
+This is further explained in the UMU ATP disciplinary policy found in this handbook.
+The ATP PD, faculty, and staff will also serve as a source to help guide and direct the program towards fulfillment of its mission and goals.
 In the event of a discretionary case, the ATP Selection Committee will convene to discuss the pertinent issues involved.